mateoclarke/mateoclarke-dot-com/blog/_posts/2014-11-12-makersquare-faq.md

 classmates applied to more places and took longer finding the right fit for them.
 But as long as you have an eager attitude, you’ll land something.

-Let me know if I can clarify on any of these thoughts or if any of this inspires more questions.
+*If you have read this please let me know if I can clarify on any of these thoughts or if any of this inspires more questions.*

-Good luck!
-Mateo
-…